Floreana Island, Galapagos (Isla Floreana)

 Trail length: 1km

 Terrain: The trail up to the Baroness viewpoint is quite steep on a sandy/rocky trail.

 The idea was simple, an old whisky barrel was set up as a post box to collect letters from passing sailors who wanted to write to their loved ones back home.
-Any passing sailor who would soon be heading back to port would sort through the mail and take any letters addressed to his home town.
-On arrival back home he would then be responsible for the letters successful delivery.
+Any passing sailor who would soon be heading back to port would sort through the mail and take any letters addressed to his hometown.
+On arrival back home he would then be responsible for the letter's successful delivery.
 It was an honor system that has worked throughout the centuries, and tourist visitors can join in the fun today.
 Feel free to leave a postcard in the barrel, no stamp is required.
 If you come across any card from your home country then take it with you to deliver in person when you get home.
-For more information about this unusual tradition, check out our more detailed blog post about Post Office Bay.
+It's a fun way for visitors to keep an old Galapagos tradition going.

 The site of Cerro Alieri is also interesting, especially for plant lovers or botanists.
 Over 48 different plant species have been identified here, 56% of which are native and 33% endemic.

 The contrasting colors here make for unusual and interesting landscape photography.
-Most of the early settlers landed here, including Irishman Patrick Watkins after whom the site is named – Watkins Landing.
+Most of the early settlers originally landed here, including Irishman Patrick Watkins after whom the site is named – Watkins Landing.

 Landing Type: Wet